dart-lang/site-www/src/null-safety/understanding-null-safety/index.md

 ### Null assertion operator

-The great thing about using flow analysis to move a nullable variable to the non-nullable side of the world is that doing so is provably safe.
+The great thing about using flow analysis to move a nullable variable to the non-nullable side of the world is that doing so is probably safe.
 You get to call methods on the previously-nullable variable without giving up any of the safety or performance of non-nullable types.